hp2393/Friend-Finder/README.md

 ## Website

 Friend Finder is deployed to Heroku.
-Check it out by clicking here.
-(Insert the link once website is done)
+Vist the link to view the project. (https://infinite-atoll-33129.herokuapp.com/)

 ## Problems faced